webdiscus/pug-loader/README.md

      div #{item.id} #{item.name}
    ```
  - rendering to pure HTML using method `'html'` to handle HTML in additional loaders, e.g. in `html-loader`
- - support for passing custom data to templates at compile time using the loader option `data`, e.g.:
+ - passing custom data to templates at compile time using the loader option `data`, e.g.:
    ```js
    {
      test: /\.pug$/,